DIAGNOSING MCI – VIDEO:

 Worried about memory?
-Many people notice serious memory and thinking slips, though the problems don't get in the way of day-to-day life.
+Many of us notice serious memory or thinking slips that don’t really affect our daily routines.
 Is it pre-dementia?
-To understand what's going on, see Emory University explain what doctors call "MCI".
+See Emory University explain what doctors call “MCI”.

 - Emory University